 1. Set a Goal

 What’s your motivation for working out?
 Do you want to start getting into a routine that will continue after the wedding?
 Do you simply want to be more active?
 A wedding can be a great way to help motivate yourself to start and continue a new fitness plan.
 At the same time, don’t pressure yourself to look a certain way.
 Everyone attending the wedding will simply be excited to celebrate with you, no matter what you decide to do.
-Be sure to figure out your motivation and set realistic goals before coming up with a plan.
+Be sure to figure out your motivation and set realistic goals before coming up with a plan and remember, it doesn’t hurt to try and start early, the more time you give yourself to devote to exercising the better!

 2. Plan for Your Safety